Field-theoretic versus data-driven evaluations of electromagnetic corrections to hadronic vacuum polarization in $(g-2)_\mu$: VMD model for HVP contributions

-Second, to limit ourselves to one-loop contribution, we adopt a simplified form of the VMD form factor containing the loop momentum $k$, \beq F_{1p}(k^2) = \frac{1}{1-k^2/m_\rho^2-i0^+}, \eeq which exhibits the high-$k^2$ behavior consistent with the Brodsky-Lepage prediction, thereby ensuring the convergence of the $\pi^0\gamma$-loop.
-This choice also implies assuming $\upgamma_\rho=g_\rho$ in the VMD Lagrangian \eqref{eq:LagrangianVMD} and retaining only the leading-order contribution in $g_\rho$, i.e., $\mathcal{O}(g_\rho^0)$, in the Dyson series for $F_{1p}$, corresponding to the following sum of diagrams for the $\pi^0\gamma$ bubble: \beq B^{(\pi\gamma)} = \raisebox{-29pt}{ } \eeq
+Second, to limit ourselves to one-loop contributions, we again make use of $m_\rho\approx m_\omega$ and adopt a simplified form of the VMD form factor containing the loop momentum $k$, \beq F_{1N}(k^2) = \frac{1}{1-k^2/m_\rho^2-i0^+}, \eeq which exhibits the high-$k^2$ behavior consistent with the Brodsky-Lepage prediction, thereby ensuring the convergence of the $\pi^0\gamma$-loop.
+This choice also entails setting $\gamma_\rho = g_{\rho NN}$ and $\gamma_\omega = g_{\omega NN}$ in the VMD Lagrangian~\eqref{eq:LagrangianVMD}, and retaining only the leading-order contribution in the hadronic couplings, i.e., $\mathcal{O}(g_i^0)$ $(i=\rho,\,\rho NN,\,\omega NN)$, in the Dyson series for $F_{1N}$.
+This corresponds to the following sum of diagrams for the $\pi^0\gamma$ bubble: \beq B^{(\pi\gamma)} = \raisebox{-29pt}{ } \eeq

-Third, given that the general VMD model result for $\pi^0\gamma$ contribution is given by Eq.~\eqref{eq:PiPiGammaModel} with the substitution $B^{(\pi\pi\gamma)}\to B^{(\pi\gamma)}$, we further simplify the model renormalizing all $\pi^0\gamma$ bubbles at the photon pole.
-As in the case of $\pi^+\pi^-\gamma$ contribution, i.e., Eq.~\eqref{eq:HVPGammaModelSimple}, this simplification leads to the factorization of the bubble and external form factors.
+Third, since the general VMD model result for $\pi^0\gamma$ contribution is given by Eq.~\eqref{eq:PiPiGammaModel} with the substitution $B^{(\pi\pi\gamma)}\to B^{(\pi\gamma)}$, we further simplify the model renormalizing all $\pi^0\gamma$ bubbles at the photon pole.
+As in the case of $\pi^+\pi^-\gamma$ contribution, i.e., Eq.~\eqref{eq:PiPiGammaModelSimple}, this simplification leads to the factorization of the bubble and external form factors.